Wichita Public Schools officials react to concerns about bus crash

 WICHITA, Kan.
-(KSNW)- Wichita Public School officials are responding after much concern surrounding a bus crash on Wednesday (Feb.
-12).
+(KSNW) – Wichita Public School officials are responding after much concern surrounding a bus crash on Wednesday.

 Dozens of students and several teachers were on-board when the accident happened on the Kansas Turnpike.